Influence of French on English: Lexical

 The most notable influence of French on English has been its extensive contribution to the English lexicon.
-It has been estimated that about a third of the words in English are French in origin; linguist Henriette Walter claims that this total may be as high as two thirds.
-Linguist Anthony Lacoudre has estimated that over 40,000 English words come directly from French and may be understood without orthographical change by French speakers.
+It has been estimated that about a third of the words in English are French in origin.
+Linguist Henriette Walter claims that this total may be as high as two thirds.
+Linguist Anthony Lacoudre has estimated that over 40,000 English words come directly from French, and may be understood without orthographical change by French speakers.

-Albert C. Baugh and Thomas Cable note that "although this influx of French words was brought about by the victory of the Conqueror and by the political and social consequences of that victory, it was neither sudden nor immediately apparent.
+In 2013, Albert C. Baugh and Thomas Cable noted that "although this influx of French words was brought about by the victory of the Conqueror and by the political and social consequences of that victory, it was neither sudden nor immediately apparent.
 Rather it began slowly and continued with varying tempo for a long time.
 Indeed, it can hardly be said to have ever stopped."
 Baugh and Cable define several categories of early French borrowings: